Grzechu439/Grzechu439/README.md

 # Hi there, I'm Grzechu439! 👋

 Welcome to my GitHub profile!
-I'm a front-end developer specializing in ReactJS with TypeScript.
-I enjoy building modern web applications using the latest technologies.
+I'm a full stack FiveM developer specializing in ReactJS with TypeScript and Lua.
+I enjoy building modern web applications and developing for FiveM servers using the latest technologies.

 ## 🚀 About Me

-- 🔭 I’m currently working at BojówkaRP
+- 🔭 I’m currently working on the FiveM server NotRP
 - 🌱 I’m currently exploring advanced features of React and TypeScript
 - 👯 I’m looking to collaborate on open-source projects related to front-end development
-- 💬 Ask me about React, TypeScript, Vite, Vue, and JavaScript
+- 💬 Ask me about React, TypeScript, Vite, Vue, JavaScript, and Lua
 - 📫 How to reach me: Discord - grzechu334

 ## 🛠️ Languages and Tools